The two-vina experiment

 (J. Kippen, pers. communication)

-Circular representations belong to Indian traditions of various schools, among which the description of rhythmic cycles (tāl-s) used by drum players.
-These graphs are meant to outline the rich internal structure of musical constructions that cannot be reduced to “beat counting” (Kippen 2020).
+Circular representations belong to Indian traditions of various schools, including the description of rhythmic cycles (tāl-s) used by drummers.
+These diagrams are meant to outline the rich internal structure of musical constructions that cannot be reduced to "beat counting" (Kippen 2020).

-For instance, the image above was used to describe the ţhekkā (cycle of quasi-onomatopoeic syllables representing the drum strokes) of tāl Pañjābi which reads as follows:
+For example, the image on the side was used to describe the ţhekkā (cycle of quasi-onomatopoeic syllables representing the beats of the drum) of tāl Pañjābi which reads as follows:

-Unfortunately, early printing press technology may have rendered uneasy the publication and transmission of these aids to learning.
+Unfortunately, early printing technology may have made the publication and transmission of these learning aids difficult.

-If contemporaries of Bharata ever used similar circular representations for reflecting on musical scales, we guess that archeological traces might not be identified properly as their drawings could be mistaken for yantra-s, astrological charts and the like!
+If Bharata's contemporaries ever used similar circular representations to reflect on musical scales, we suspect that archaeological traces might not be properly identified, as their drawings might be mistaken for yantra-s, astrological charts and the like!

 Return to epistemology

-Bharata’s experiment is a typical example of the preference for facts inferred from empirical observations over a proclaimed universal logic aimed at establishing “irrefragable demonstrations”.
+Bharata's experiment is a typical example of the preference for facts derived from empirical observation over a proclaimed universal logic aimed at establishing "irrefutable proofs".

 Empirical proofs are universal, not metaphysical proofs; eliminating empirical proofs is contrary to all systems of Indian philosophy.
 Thus elevating metaphysical proofs above empirical proofs, as formal mathematics does, is a demand to reject all Indian philosophy as inferior.
 Curiously, like Indian philosophy, present-day science too uses empirical means of proof, so this is also a demand to reject science as inferior (to Christian metaphysics).